 A Harlem Nativity

-Things are not good for Langston (Jacob Latimore) in Baltimore as his father left when he was just a baby and his mother, Naima (Jennifer Hudson), can't pay the bills so is losing their home.
-It is why he finds himself sent to Harlem to spend Christmas with his estranged grandparents, the Reverend Cornell (Forest Whitaker) and Aretha Cobbs (Angela Bassett).
+Things are not good for Langston (Jacob Latimore) in Baltimore as his father left when he was just a baby and his mother, Naima (Jennifer Hudson - The Secret Life of Bees), can't pay the bills so is losing their home.
+It is why he finds himself sent to Harlem to spend Christmas with his estranged grandparents, the Reverend Cornell (Forest Whitaker - Rogue One) and Aretha Cobbs (Angela Bassett - Survivor).
 Not only does Langston find living with his proud grandfather difficult but he is also an angry young man who wants answers from why his father left to why his mother won't talk to her own parents.
-And to make matters worse he is being forced to attend his grandfather's church for a Christmas eve service and a retelling of the nativity.
+And to make matters worse he is being forced to attend his grandfather's church for a Christmas eve service where the story of the nativity is being told.

 I genuinely don't know how I feel about "Black Nativity" as parts of this musical really impressed, parts genuinely moved me to tears yet parts were so out there creatively that I thought I had been transported back to the experimental 70s.
 It has left me conflicted when it comes to my feelings and "Black Nativity" also leaves me in a difficult position because to go in to detail would mean spoiling some of the twists and turns which fill the second half of the movie which if you haven't seen the play might surprise you.